pnchatterji/bmi270-rust/readme.md

 ```
 cargo build
 ```
+This will build an elf file named accel (the name of the sample project) in *./target/thumbv7em-none-eabihf/debug/* .
 If the build is successful, run the sample application with the command :

 ```
 cargo run
 ```

-If all goes well, the output from the BMI 270 accelerometer and gyroscope will be dumped every 3 seconds along with various debug information:
+This will flash the elf file on the target using the *probe-rs* toolkit (which was installed as a part of the Embassy installation) via the jlink debug probe and reset the MCU.
+If all goes well, the readings from the BMI270 accelerometer and gyroscope will be dumped every 3 seconds using the *defmt-rtt* logger, along with various debug information:

 ```